-While corner-cutting biases can be mitigated by encouraging more cognitive effort from employees, the same cannot be said for objectivism biases in most cases.
-Objectivism biases occur because of invisible processes, cognitive machinery at work outside of our conscious awareness.
-Putting in more effort typically does not resolve the problem here (and would be most likely to reinforce one's initial bias).
+While Expedience biases can be mitigated by encouraging more cognitive effort from employees, the same cannot be said for Experience biases.
+Experience biases occur because of invisible processes, cognitive machinery at work outside of our conscious awareness.
+Putting in more effort typically does not resolve the problem here.

-Instead, when you think an objectivism bias might be occurring, what is more likely to help is to get objective, outside opinions from others not on the team or project.
-Another technique to mitigate objectivism biases is to revisit ideas after a break to see them in a fresher, more objective light, and in particular trying to look at yourself and your message through other people's eyes.
+Instead, when you think an Experience bias might be occurring, what is more likely to help is to get objective, outside opinions from others not on the team or project.
+Another technique to mitigate Experience biases is to revisit ideas after a break to see them in a fresher, more objective light, and in particular trying to look at yourself and your message through other people's eyes.
 In these mitigation strategies, the brain's braking system (VLPFC) also plays a role in our ability to exercise cognitive control and disengage from our own, self-specific viewpoint.
 Taking a step backward and seeing ourselves and our decisions from a more objective perspective, putting ourselves in the mind of someone else, is also associated with brain regions associated with mentalizing (e.g., temporoparietal junction, medial prefrontal cortex).
-It is likely that the most effective strategies for mitigating objectivism biases will engage this neural circuitry, promoting perspective taking and self-evaluation.
+It is likely that the most effective strategies for mitigating Experience biases will engage this neural circuitry, promoting perspective taking and self-evaluation.